What are the goals of the game?

 Students earn points by reading books, but also by completing challenges.
 There are two types of challenges: those issued by the Mage of Media and those issued by personas/classes.

 Challenges issued by the Mage of Media are open to all Tiger Houses and earn the points she sets.
-An example of a Mage issued challenge might be "read non-fiction books for 2 points."
-These types of challenges are issued at random times when the Mage wants to "liven things up a bit."
+An example of a Mage issued challenge might be "read STEM biography books for 2 points."
+These types of challenges are issued at random times known only by the Mage.

 The second type of challenge involves the Challenge Banner.
 We are not ready to roll this out yet, but stay tuned for more details!